East Florida: Spanish period: Florida Oriental

 Spain continued to administer East and West Florida as separate provinces.
 The Spanish offered favorable terms for acquiring land, which attracted many settlers from the newly formed United States.
 There were several territorial disputes between the U.S. and Spain, some resulting in military action, including the Patriot War in 1812 and the filibuster at Amelia Island in 1817.

 An American army under Andrew Jackson invaded East Florida during the First Seminole War.
 Jackson's forces captured San Marcos on 7 April 1818; as well as Fort Barrancas at West Florida's capital, Pensacola, on 24 May 1818.

-James Monroe's Secretary of State, John Quincy Adams, defined the American position on this issue.
+James Monroe's secretary of state, John Quincy Adams, defined the American position on this issue.
 Adams accused Spain of breaking Pinckney's Treaty by failing to control the Seminoles.
 Faced with the prospect of losing control, Spain formally ceded all of its Florida territory to the U.S. under the Adams–Onís Treaty in 1819 (ratified in 1821), in exchange for the U.S. ceding its claims on Texas and the U.S. paying any claims its citizens might have against Spain, up to $5,000,000.

-In 1822, the U.S. Congress organized the Florida Territory.
+In 1822, the U.S. Congress organized the Florida Territory, merging East Florida and the portion of West Florida that had remained under Spanish control until 1821.
 In 1845, Florida was admitted as the 27th state of the United States.

 Population and demographics

 With the transfer of Florida to Spain, a number of former British subjects decided to stay while some Spaniards came to Florida.
 St. Augustine had a mix of both residents from the British period and newly arrived Spaniards.
-The rural areas areas settled by colonists were described as being "exclusively Anglo".
+The rural areas settled by colonists were described as being "exclusively Anglo".
 During the Spanish period, the population of St. Augustine "hovered" at about 3,000 people, with half of its population being black slaves.
 There were nine Native American towns in Florida, but those towns were not counted in the 1786 census.
+In 1786, St. Augustine had a population of about 950 people.
+Three hundred of whom had some degree of African descent whether they were enslaved or not.